 - Awareness of how PE contributes to their understanding of social, spiritual, moral and cultural skills e.g all Year 5 take part in Show Racism the Red Card workshops as part of their induction programme

-- Greater student enjoyment and achievement in PE, as competitors and leaders, in their performances in school and in competitions such as the Northumberland Games in Summer 2016.
-We won silver in girls netball and bronze in boys football.
+- Greater student enjoyment and achievement in PE, as competitors and leaders, in their performances in school and in competitions such as the Northumberland Games in Summer 2017.
+We won gold in gymnastics and gold in sports hall athletics too!

 - We have developed our provision for children with special educational needs through the Active Kids Programme and inclusive PE lessons.

 - Students have high self-esteem and sense of pride for their teams.
-All students take part in termly house matches, Swimming Gala ( KS2) School Sports Day and Orienteering competition earning points for their teams and feel valued.
+All students take part in termly house matches, Swimming Gala, School Sports Day and Orienteering competition earning points for their teams and feel valued.